 Benevis has been acquired by New Mountain Capital

 CHICAGO, Nov.
-10, 2020 /PRNewswire/ -- Lincoln International is pleased to announce that LT Smile Corporation (Benevis) has been acquired under Section 363 of the United States Bankruptcy Code by New Mountain Capital.
+10, 2020 /PRNewswire/ -- Corrected on November 13, 2020 -- Lincoln International is pleased to announce that LT Smile Corporation (Benevis) was acquired on October 6, 2020 under Section 363 of the United States Bankruptcy Code by certain credit investment funds managed by and affiliated with New Mountain Capital, LLC.

 Benevis provides non-clinical business support services to 150+ dental offices in over 15 states, treating over two million patients annually.
 Benevis' supported dental practices offer patients general dentistry and specialty care, including orthodontics and oral surgery and primarily serve the pediatric State Medicaid and commercial payer markets.